MasterJ93/ATProtoKit/Sources/ATProtoKit/ATProtoKit.docc/Getting Started with ATProtoKit.md

 let postResult = await atProto.createPostRecord(text: "Hello Bluesky!")
 ```

 You should see the post in your Bluesky account once you run this code.
-When the method successfully completes, you'll receive a ``StrongReference`` object that contains the URI of the record (``StrongReference/recordURI``) and the content identifier hash of the record (``StrongReference/cidHash``).
+When the method successfully completes, you'll receive a ``ComAtprotoLexicon/Repository/StrongReference`` object that contains the URI of the record (``ComAtprotoLexicon/Repository/StrongReference/recordURI``) and the content identifier hash of the record (``ComAtprotoLexicon/Repository/StrongReference/cidHash``).